dmmax/akka-spawn-protocol/README.md

 # Akka Spawn Protocol
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](http://www.opensource.org/licenses/MIT)

-Using Spawn Protocol for Akka Actors in any nested level of actors hierarchy
+Uses Spawn Protocol to create [Akka](https://akka.io/) Actors from outside.
+It can be applied at any level of actors' hierarchy